Assignment Writer

 • 10.1e Why an Individual can be vulnerable to harm

-• 10.1f Describe what are restrictive practices
+• 10.1f Describe what restrictive practices are

 • 10.1g List the possible indicators of abuse and harm